SumiSastri/tennis-game-react/README.md

   expect(game.score()).toEqual([0, 0]);
 });
 ```

 ### Factory-functions converted to a game state using classes and constructors

+As part of the TDD, factory functions in vanilla js were written to pass tests, these factory functions were converted into a class-based game-state to understand how React.js as a library works under the hood, a class was created, so that the game could be played again and again under the same conditions as a 'new' TennisGame

 ```
 export default class TennisGame {